 I'm a big proponent of women doing more stuff out alone.
 One of my favorite activities to do alone, stoned or otherwise, is to go see live jazz.

 I'm lucky that I live in New York, where there's plenty of jazz, but even if you live somewhere else, see if you can find some live music.
-You'll be able to let your mind wander as you watch, and I know that I feel less self-conscious sitting alone when I have someone besides the bartender to place my attention on.
-If you're a writer or artist, you could also bring a journal to write down your thoughts and sketches as you listen.
+I like to let my mind wander as I watch, and I know that I feel less self-conscious sitting alone when I have someone besides the bartender to place my attention on.
+I might also bring a journal to write down thoughts and sketches as I listen.

 Of course, it's different in every city and bar, but I find that going out alone is nothing to be afraid of.
 People won't tend to bother me if I look busy scribbling, and if I want to meet new people, my emboldened state helps me make some eye contact.